BEFORE YOU BEGIN: WHAT EVERY BANK NEEDS TO KNOW BEFORE REPLACING ITS CORE SYSTEM

 Replacing your banking system is one of the most consequential decisions a financial institution can make.
 Get it right, and you set your organization up for years of growth and efficiency.
 Get it wrong, and you risk operational chaos, regulatory exposure, and millions in sunk costs.
 Before you write the first line of a project charter, there are three things you need to have in place.

-• Don’t start without organizational buy-in.
-This isn’t a side project!
-Replacing your banking system is a strategic initiative that needs executive commitment and cross-functional support.
+• Don't start without organizational buy-in.
+This isn't a side project; it's a strategic initiative that needs executive commitment and cross-functional support.

 • Choose a system that fits your regional banking model out of the box.
 The wrong fit means costly customizations and prolonged timelines.